rodoshi16/rodoshi16/README.md

-Hi, thanks for stopping by.
-Time is money, so 5 seconds is all you need to learn about my work.
+Hi, thanks for stopping by!
+Here's a brief recap of my work:

 ****This is Rodoshi ✨****